How to prepare your files

 Avoid common grammatical and usage errors

-Avoid some of the more common mistakes, and make your work read more professionally.
-Here are some examples.
+We’ve listed some of the more common usage and grammatical mistakes we encounter.
+Avoid these mistakes and make your work read more professionally.

 When referring to a decade, don’t use an apostrophe as in 90’s, use ’90s.